 Lip Lift Surgery Sydney

-A lip lift is a surgical procedure that involves the excision of skin from the upper lip area, typically at the base of the nose, to reduce the vertical height of the upper lip (philtrum).
-This procedure may be considered in individuals with age-related elongation of the upper lip or reduced visibility of the vermilion border.
+A lip lift is a surgical procedure that involves removing a small strip of skin from the upper lip, typically just beneath the base of the nose.
+This reduces the vertical length of the upper lip (philtrum) and increases the visibility of the vermilion border (the pink area of the lip).

-With ageing, changes in soft tissue volume and skin elasticity can result in elongation of the philtrum and decreased vermilion show.
-Lip lift surgery aims to reposition the upper lip to enhance proportion and balance in the perioral region.
+Changes in soft tissue volume and skin elasticity, often related to ageing, can result in an elongated philtrum and reduced vermilion show.
+Lip lift surgery repositions the upper lip to adjust proportions in the perioral region.

 What to expect from Lip Lift Surgery

-A lip lift is a surgical procedure that involves the excision of a segment of skin at the base of the columella to reduce the vertical height of the upper lip (philtrum).
-This is typically performed under local anaesthesia.
+A lip lift is a surgical procedure that involves the removal of a small segment of skin at the base of the columella to reduce the vertical height of the upper lip (philtrum).
+The surgery is typically performed under local anaesthesia.

-Dr Steven Liew (FRACS MED0001151298) utilises a deep-plane technique, which involves layered closure of the soft tissue structures beneath the skin to minimise surface tension.
-This approach is intended to support wound healing and reduce the risk of hypertrophic scarring; however, individual healing responses can vary.
+Dr Steven Liew (FRACS, MED0001151298) utilises a deep-plane technique, involving layered closure of the soft tissues beneath the skin.
+This approach is intended to minimise surface tension and support wound healing.
+Individual healing responses, however, can vary.

-Estimated recovery period: 7–10 days (may vary depending on individual factors and procedural complexity)
+• Estimated recovery period: 7–10 days (may vary depending on individual factors)

 Postoperative Recovery and Care